Family Pauses over Woman's Posthumous Request

 ELLIOTT: Adeline, you say you are wondering what to do with your mother's papers.
 What's the situation there?

-And we just still don't know what to do.
+M: And we just still don't know what to do.
 We packed them away, no one's read them, and just wondered what the ethical basis for making this decision.
-She's gone, so she can't be harmed by this, but also with her wish, who's right?
+She's gone so she can't be harmed by this, but also with her wish, so who's right?

 ELLIOTT: Now, did she put this in her will?
 You mentioned that friend - her friends have told you this.
 Was anything in writing?

-Ms. TALBOT: No. Nothing was in writing.
-There's no legal - you know, legally binding aspect of - it's just to honor her wish.
+M: No. Nothing was in writing.
+There's no legal - you know, legally binding aspect to this.
+It's just to honor her wish.
 I'm the literalist.
 I feel like if she wanted us to burn it, then we should probably do that.
 But I'm one of four sisters and two family friends.

-And others, you know, what about my needs?
+COHEN: And honors, you know, what about my needs?
 You know, I want to read these papers.
 History gives us so many examples of papers tragically lost.
 Jane Austen's sister, Cassandra, destroyed all the letters she and Jane had exchanged.

 COHEN: Yeah.
-Boswell's heirs destroyed a passage in his diary where he describes a fling he had with Rosseau's mistress.
+Boswell's heirs destroyed a passage in his diaries where he describes a fling he had with Rousseau's mistress.
 I want sexy details.
-And my favorite is Thomas Hardy destroyed a manuscript of his wife entitled "What I think of My Husband."
+And my favorite is, Thomas Hardy destroyed a manuscript of his wife's entitled, "What I Think of My Husband."